AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 Size of repeat elements were recorded.
 Repeatmasker and appropriate libraries were installed locally following insstrucitons found here: https://www.repeatmasker.org/RepeatMasker/ before using the `perl RepeatMasker *.fa` command.

+## pre process for Orthofinder
+Going to do a comparison of the output when filtered for longest isoform vs not filtered (cafe5 requires filtered so will definitely use this anyways).

+`for f in *fa`
+`do python ./primary_transcript.py $f`
+`done`

+This script is available in the orthofinder Github under /tools https://github.com/davidemms/OrthoFinder/tree/master/tools

 ## OrthoFinder
 OrthoFinder was used as module on NeSI cluster to identify single copy orthologous genes and correspond to the DIGS paper.